SmartMobilityAlgorithms/utilities/README.md

 ---

-Here is the general structure and where to look it you want to see what is happening
+Here is the general structure and where to look at if you want to see what is happening

 ```
 utils